tshibandachris/eden-engine/README_DEPLOY.txt

 4. Wait ~1-2 minutes and open https://tshibandachris.github.io/eden-engine/

 Notes:
-- The frontend uses TheSportsDB by default (no key).
+- This version uses TheSportsDB public endpoint to fetch soccer matches by date.
-- Optionally paste RapidAPI (API-Football) key or Football-Data token in the settings; keys stored in localStorage.
+- Works offline thanks to the service worker (cached shell).
+- To replace icons, swap files in assets/icons/ (192x192 and 512x512 recommended).